10406502403/Organoid-imaging-analysis/README.md

 # Organoid-imaging-analysis
 This is the official implementation of paper: A Large Model-Derived Algorithm for Complex Organoids with Internal Morphogenesis and Digital Marker Derivation
+We contributed our proposed algorithm Yolo_SAM and SAM adapter to achieve segmentation of organoid morphological features and feature quantification of segmentation mask images